 Prior to joining FINRA, he taught American law for one year in Budapest.
 Mr. Berry began his career practicing law in San Francisco.
 He is a graduate of the University of California at Santa Barbara and Hastings College of the Law.
 Mr. Berry is a member of the California Bar.

-Stefanie Kendall is a Principal Analyst in FINRA’s Office of Dispute Resolution.
-Stefanie joined the Office of Dispute Resolution in 2014 as a Neutral Management Coordinator, and was responsible for vetting new arbitrator applicants and assisting arbitrators in the management of their Arbitrator Disclosure Reports.
+Stefanie Kendall is a Principal Analyst for FINRA Dispute Resolution Services.
+Stefanie joined FINRA in 2014 as a Neutral Management Coordinator, and was responsible for vetting new arbitrator applicants and assisting arbitrators in the management of their Arbitrator Disclosure Reports.
 Stefanie was promoted to Regional Operations Manager for the Northeast Regional Office in January 2016.
 She moved into her current position in December 2016.
-As a Principal Analyst in the Case Administration group, Stefanie is responsible for external communication and education, developing new staff procedures and training modules in response to new or updated FINRA rules, and monitoring the enforcement of arbitration awards.
-Stefanie enjoys traveling, practicing yoga, reading, and spending time with her friends and family.
+As a Principal Analyst in the Case Administration group, Stefanie is primarily responsible for external communication and education and developing staff procedures and training modules.
+Stefanie enjoys yoga, reading, and spending time with friends and family.